isabella232/devo-ps.github.io/source/blog/backupallthethings-straightforward-backups-for-files-and-databases.md

 ## Usage

-`backupallthethings` takes a similar concept with Web servers in Debian.
+`BackupAllTheThings` takes a similar concept with Web servers in Debian.
 Backup scripts are defined in a `scripts-available` folder that you enable (creating a symlink):

 ```
 batt enable <service>